SharonIV0x86/BankingSystem2.0/README.md

 - **Output.txt** contains the pin and password in encrypted form.
 - **logs.txt** contains event logs like creation, logging of accounts and all other events.
 - **account.txt** contains updated balance

+## Contributions
+If you'd like to contribute to this project feel free so raise an issue or open a pull request.

 ## Future Updates
 - Implementing a database for storing all the data, log events.